isomerpages/isomerpages-govtech/media/technews/_posts/2021-01-08-p1-registration-goes-online.md

 ### **A Safer and Faster way to register online**
-With its inaugural launch, FormSG received 20,000 applications in this year’s P1 registrations.
+With its inaugural launch, FormSG received 20,000 applications during the 2020 P1 Registration execercise.

 One parent, Ms Julie Lim, who registered her child online using FormSG for Elias Primary School, was surprised by how fast it took.